 Offering subscriptions to multiple apps

 You can offer auto-renewable subscriptions to access multiple apps.
 Each app must be approved to use auto-renewable in-app purchases and published under the same developer account.

 Use App Store Connect to set up separate and equivalent auto-renewable subscriptions for each app included in the multiapp subscription so that people can subscribe from any app.
 To help people avoid paying multiple times for the same offering, make sure to verify that they’re active subscribers before showing any subscription options.
 View details on determining if a subscription is active.

 You can also create an app bundle to group multiple subscription apps into a single download at a reduced price.
 App bundles can include up to 10 of your iOS apps or up to 10 of your macOS apps.

 Offer a freemium app experience.
 A freemium app allows customers to use the app at no cost, with the option to subscribe if they want to enhance their experience or engage more deeply.
-A free experience lowers the barrier to try an app, and users may be more inclined to invest in paid features after having had time to enjoy the app.
+A free experience lowers the barrier to try an app, and people may be more inclined to invest in paid features after having had time to enjoy the app.

-An effective subscription purchase flow makes it simple for users to get the product or service they’re interested in.
-Use consistent messaging and include clear terms so users can easily recognize the value of the offer.
+An effective subscription purchase flow makes it simple for people to get the product or service they’re interested in.
+Use consistent messaging and include clear terms so people can easily recognize the value of the offer.
 A lengthy sign-up process will lower your subscription conversion rate, so keep the purchase flow simple and only ask for necessary information.
 In addition, the following details must be included in your subscription’s sign-up screen: